Vendoring PROJ and GDAL vs System Libraries

 cd ../..

-# Update runtime linker cache for the build phase
+# Refresh the linker cache for the build phase only

 ldconfig $VENDOR_PREFIX/lib